adhilroshan/Presently/README.md

 - Recharts (for charts)
 - Lucide React (for icons)
 - Zustand (for state management)
+- Framer Motion (for animations)
+- Monaco Editor (for code editing)
-- React Syntax Highlighter
+- React Syntax Highlighter (for syntax highlighting)
-- Monaco Editor

-## Future Improvements

-- Implement a backend service for securely executing Python code
-- Add unit and integration tests
-- Implement more advanced animations for slide transitions

 ## License